 Websites to Help Your Genealogy Research ...

-When we do our genealogical research, we start with Cyndi's List, FamilySearch, UsGenWeb Project, or Genealogy Trails.
-These websites offer the information directly or else point to where you can find it.
+When we do our genealogical research, we begin with Cyndi's List, FamilySearch, UsGenWeb Project, or Genealogy Trails.
+These websites either offer the information directly or else point to where you can find it.
 Their information is open to all and free to view - although they might link to other websites which do charge.

 To help you get started, the following links will take you to the pages that are relevant to Mill Springs: